Staging Tips for an Open House

 In honor of that holy first impression, consider what buyers will see as soon as they pull up to the property.
-The lawn and overall landscaping should be tidy.
+The lawn and overall landscaping should be tidy meaning grass is trimmed, shrubs are neat, and leaves are cleared.
 Make sure to remove clutter like mail, tools, toys, and of course animal droppings.
 Also try and leave the driveway and street parking in front of the property empty whenever possible.

 Plants Rule Everything Around Me (PREAM)